Dr Marianne Dorn

 - Has good practical experience in the rehabilitation of in-patients and out-patients

-- Is fully-trained (to level 7) in canine hydrotherapy, including the safe use of water treadmills and pools.
+- Is trained (to level 7) in canine hydrotherapy, including the safe use of water treadmills and pools.

 - Is registered with the RCVS (Royal College of Veterinary Surgeons), BSAVA (British Small Animal Veterinary Association), IRVAP and VDS (the Veterinary Defence Society).